 If you are becoming frustrated with the delays and want to know ‘Can I contact my buyer’s solicitor?’, there’s a very simple answer.
 And that answer is no. Absolutely not.

-You could try but your buyer’s solicitor will not talk to you, since this goes against normal solicitor etiquette.
+You could try, but your buyer’s solicitor will not talk to you, since this goes against normal solicitor etiquette.
 If you want to communicate with a solicitor, then you have to do it through your own and explain why.

-If there are problems then speak with your estate agent who may be able to pursue any issues with the buyer’s solicitors.
+If there are problems, then speak with your estate agent who may be able to pursue any issues with the buyer’s solicitors.

 There are other accreditations for highlighting excellence which may also help speed up the process because you will be dealing with experienced professionals.

-Essentially, when buying a house there are no special ways of speeding up the conveyancing process and whether you complete quickly will be down to several factors working in your favour.
+But mostly, when buying a house there are no special ways of speeding up the conveyancing process and whether you complete quickly will be down to several factors working in your favour.
 But, as mentioned, being prepared will go a long way to completing a home purchase quickly.